 Employer Not Required to Make Contributions

-If the employer is not required to make KiwiSaver employer contributions, for example if the employee is under 18 years old or over 65 years old, you can change the Default Quantity on the KSR pay code to 0.
+If the employer is not required to make KiwiSaver employer contributions, for example if the employee is under 18 years old or over 65 years old, you will need to change the Default Quantity on the KSR pay code to 0.